 Motorcycling has been gaining in popularity for several decades now.
-Unfortunately, motorcycle accidents have increased accordingly, not only because of the increase in numbers of bikes on the road, but also because of the advent of cell phone technology, which causes driver distraction.
+Unfortunately, motorcycle accidents have increased accordingly, not only because of the increase in numbers of motor bikes on the road, but also because of the advent of cell phone technology, which causes driver distraction.

 A driver’s attention divided between a phone screen and the roadway leaves bikers at the mercy of temporarily unguided cars weighing thousands of pounds.